rdegges/okta.github.io/hugo/content/blog/developers-guide-to-docker-part-4.md

 This will take a few moments as it will pull down the image to run the visualizer.
 Once it's up and running, go to a browser and put the IP address of the m1 node with a port of 8080 into the browser's address bar.

-{% img blog/docker-swarm/swarm-visualizer-screen.png alt:"Swarm Visualizer Screen" %}{: .center-image }
+{% image blog/docker-swarm/swarm-visualizer-screen.png alt:"Swarm Visualizer Screen" %}{: .center-image }

 Finally, create a service to run the simple `nginx` container.